Permission System

 # Profiles

-Each middleware loads the resource, computes the subject’s relationship to the owner, and runs the full evaluation flow before the handler executes.
+Object-bound middleware (check_perm_file, check_perm_action, check_perm_profile) loads the resource, computes the subject’s relationship to the owner, and runs the full evaluation flow. check_perm_create evaluates the collection policy (role/quota) before the object exists. require_admin is a plain SADM-role gate, not an ABAC check.

 Examples